ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 With the basic approach, decorating get_text would be along the lines of `greeting_with_div_p = decorate_with_div(decorate_with_p(greeting_with_p))`

-With Python's decorator syntax, same thing can be achieved with much more expressive power.
+With Python's decorator syntax, the same thing can be achieved with much more expressive power.

 ```{code-cell}
 @decorate_with_div